Important remark for all users only reading headlines:

 • Column "Hardware": Selects the hardware to be used for the receiver.
 Possible entries are RTL-SDR, RSPx, Airspy.

 • Column "Activate": If checked, the receiver is visible and runnable.
 If unchecked, it is invisible and cannot be used.
 This is useful e.g. for users not interested in multi-Rx operation.
-For instance, with the DAB demodulator the software behaves like Version 2.

 For this entry to become effective, QIRX must be restarted.